🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 The three-texture rule

 Mixing textures looks rich, even if your budget isn’t.
-FYI, you can swap pillow covers seasonally instead of buying new inserts—saves space and cash.
+You can swap pillow covers seasonally instead of buying new inserts, saves space and cash.

 3. Refresh Your Color Palette With a Micro-Makeover